The Healthiest Foods On Earth (Optimize Your Diet)

 Fiber also lowers the risk of heart disease, diabetes, and certain types of cancer.

-Some great sources for fiber include oats, vegetables like broccoli, fruits, legumes and nuts.
+Some great sources for fiber include oats, vegetables like broccoli, fruits, legumes, and nuts.

 4) Low glycemic load